TasengMancheykhun/computer_architecture_notes/README.md

   * Main bus types:
     * Address bus: (Unidirectional) Only CPU can send to RAM, Used for specifying memory address for reading or writing of data.
     * Data bus: (Bidirectional) contains data to be written or data to be read
-    * Control bus: (Bidirectional) Species the operations, like read operation or write operation
+    * Control bus: (Bidirectional) Specifies the operations, like read operation or write operation

  * Address bus + Data bus + Control bus = System bus